-- >> Hot Corners: Click the button at the lower-left corner of the pane to specify your hot corner settings.
-These four pop-up menus operate just like hot corners and active screen corners in the Desktop & Screen Savers pane, allowing you to control the operation of the screen management features within High Sierra.
-Click one to designate that corner as one of the following: - A Mission Control corner displays the Mission Control screen. - An Application Windows corner displays only the windows from the active application. - A Desktop corner moves all windows to the outside of the screen to uncover your Desktop. - A Dashboard corner displays your Dashboard widgets.

-- A Launchpad corner activates the Launchpad screen. - A Notification Center corner displays the Notification Center strip at the right side of your Desktop.
+- ✓ Hot Corners: Click the button at the lower left to specify your hot corner settings.
+These four pop-up menus operate just like hot corners and active screen corners in the Desktop & Screen Savers pane, allowing you to control the operation of the screen management features within El Capitan.
+Click one to designate that corner as one of the following: - A Mission Control corner displays the Mission Control screen. - An Application Windows corner displays only the windows from the active application. - A Desktop corner moves all windows to the outside of the screen to uncover your Desktop. - A Dashboard corner displays your Dashboard widgets. - A Launchpad corner activates the Launchpad screen. - A Notification Center corner displays the Notification Center strip at the right side of your Desktop.